humandx/slate-automerge/README.md

 ## Questions / Notes / Optimizations todos
 1) Can we compute the output of Automerge.diff (step 3b) from the changes received (in 3)?
 This would allow us to avoid doing the Automerge.diff.
 2) We currently need to build an entire map of Automerge node objectIds to their path to associate them with a Slate node.
 Building this map takes alot of time and seems to be the primary slowdown for large documents (on my small sample size of 1).
+Can we have a function that returns the path to a node given the `objectId`?

 ## Original README below